davidlumley/concrete/README.md

 # Concrete

-A simple, responsive, twelve column grid framework.
+A simple, responsive, ultra lightweight twelve column grid framework.

+Concrete is designed to be easy to read, simple to use, and small in file size.

+It's currently:
+* **2402** bytes or
+* **709** bytes gzipped

 ## Usage